 Post written by Lesley Brooks, Carla Fotherby, and LeEtta Schmidt

-This is the fourth and final post in a four part series introducing USF digital collections for environmental and natural sciences.
+This is the third post in a four part series introducing USF digital collections for environmental and natural sciences.

-The Environmental Lands Acquisition and Protection Program (ELAPP), established in 1987, has protected over 61,000 acres of rare and important habitat in Hillsborough County.
-This series of oral histories provide insights on the formation and work of ELAPP.
+In 1987, Hillsborough County voters approved a referendum and property tax to implement the Environmental Lands Acquisition and Protection Program (ELAPP).
+ELAPP has protected over 61,000 acres of rare and important habitat in Hillsborough County.